Honey Garlic Oxymel (Fermented Garlic in Honey & Vinegar)

 1. Keep lots of honey – enough sugar to keep overall water activity on the low side.

-2. Add raw vinegar or fully fermented kombucha
+2. Add raw vinegar

 For home fermenters, you don’t need to calculate exact aw numbers.
 The important takeaway is: